What is a museum in France?

 - Confirmation for M0715 : Fécamp, the words: «Les Pêcherie, musée de Fécamp» are replaced by the words: «Les Pêcheries, musée de Fécamp»

-- M0723 : Notre-Dame-de-Blquetuit, the words: «Ecomusée de la basse Seine» are replaced by the words: «Ethnothèque, Musée des Boucles de la Seine Normande»
+- M0723 : Notre-Dame-de-Bobliquetuit, the words: «Ecomusée de la basse Seine» are replaced by the words: «Ethnothèque, Musée des Boucles de la Seine Normande»

-- M0857 : Digne-les-Bains, the words: «Gassendi Departmental Museum» are replaced by the words: «Gassendi Museum»
+- M0857 : Digne-les-Bains, the words: «Musée départemental Gassendi» are replaced by the words: «Musée Gassendi»

 Withdrawal of the name «musée de France» from the following museums belonging to the Muséum national d'histoire naturelle by decree of 5 May 2022 :

-On the whole list: addition of the closing date for the designation «Musée de France».
+On the whole list: addition of the closing date of attribution of the appellation «Musée de France».

-Name change by order of 8 September 2022 :
+Change of name by decree of 8 September 2022 :

 - M0311 : Reims, the words: «musée des beaux-arts de Saint-Denis» are replaced by the words: «musée des beaux-arts de Reims»

-- M0314 : Reims, the words: «musée du vieux Reims» are replaced by the words: «musée-hôtel Le Vergeur – maison Hugues Krafft»
+- M0314 : Reims, the words “musée du vieux Reims” are replaced by “musée-hôtel Le Vergeur – maison Hugues Krafft”

 - M0397 : Saint-Germain-en-Laye: the words “municipal museum” are replaced by the words “musée municipal Ducastel-Vera de Saint-Germain-en-Laye”